meetjestad/mjs_gateway_configuration/README.md

 SSH login
 ---------
-If you plug in the Lorank to your local network and have mDNS (avahi) working, you can connect to "beaglebone.local".
+If you plug in the Lorank to your local network you can connect to "beaglebone" (if your router supports DNS resolution for hostnames).
 Alternatively, you can find the Lorank's IP address from your router DHCP table, or power the Lorank from your computer, which also gives an USB network connection (the Lorank will be reachable at 192.168.7.2 or 192.168.6.2).
 If you use an IP address, adapt the below commands accordingly.

+Note that the older rcn-ee console images came with avahi (mDNS) installed, so you could use beagleboard.local, but the official images seem to lack this.

 You will have to make sure you can login to the Lorank using SSH as root.
 Password logins are disabled for root by default, so make sure to allow root logins using your SSH public key.
 On a clean system, you can login with user "debian" and password "temppwd".

-    ssh-copy-id -i .ssh/keys/grubby.pub debian@beaglebone.local
+    ssh-copy-id -i .ssh/keys/grubby.pub debian@beaglebone
-    ssh -t debian@beaglebone.local sudo cp -r .ssh /root/
+    ssh -t debian@beaglebone sudo cp -r .ssh /root/

-If set up correctly, `ssh root@beaglebone.local` should log in without asking for a password.
+If set up correctly, `ssh root@beaglebone` should log in without asking for a password.

 Internet connection